 Gran Tierra believes that the protection of freshwater is an essential part of responsible oil and gas exploration and production.
 The Company is committed to the following four priorities to ensure that its operations do not have an impact on groundwater and aquifers:

-• Regular testing of over 600 groundwater & surface water monitoring wells on a regular basis, 110 in the Middle Magdalena Valley, 428 in Putumayo, 107 in Ecuador.
-We have collected and tested over 1,300 water samples throughout our water monitoring programs in 2024.
+- Regular testing of groundwater & surface water monitoring wells on a regular basis, 97 in the Middle Magdalena Valley, 616 in Putumayo and 49 in Ecuador.
+We have collected and tested over 1,340 water samples throughout our water monitoring programs in South America in 2025.

 In addition to its four priorities, Gran Tierra has also made a target of zero use and disposal of water from all surface sources.
 Gran Tierra’s efforts in this area have resulted in significant reductions of surface water per barrel of oil produced, even as the Company has increased its overall production.
 Gran Tierra is committed to protecting local water sources.
 GTE’s objective is to reach 100%, closed-cycle production water use.
 Read the stories to learn more about the ways in which GTE protects, preserves and conserves water.